To book an appointment please call 01566 777047.

 Kevin graduated from the BSO in 2001 and ran his own practice in Lewisham, London, as well as tutoring and lecturing in anatomy at the British School of Osteopathy.
 He settled in Cornwall in 2005, joining this practice shortly after moving to the Southwest.
 He also works in Tavistock.
 His post graduate studies include Upledger CranioSacral therapy, Clinical hypnotherapy and he is currently training to become a yoga teacher.

 Kevin is available for appointments at the Kensey Centre on Tuesdays.

 Lucy graduated from the European School of Osteopathy in 2004.
 She originally worked in Launceston and Totnes before setting up her own practices in Tavistock and Bovey Tracey.
 Lucy has also completed postgraduate studies with The Sutherland Cranial College.

 Lucy is available for appointments at the Kensey Centre on Thursdays.

 Alix Stokes M Ost.

 Alix is also a graduate of the BSO.
 After two years in a busy practice in New Zealand, he joined us here at the Kensey Centre, initially running a list for South Devon Osteopaths and the NHS, latterly working privately, here and in his own practice in Bude.
-He has an interest in Anthroposophical Medicine and is near to completing a postgraduate three year diploma course with Anthroposophic Medicine UK. (https://www.anthroposophicmedicine.org.uk)
+He has an interest in Anthroposophical Medicine and has completed a postgraduate three year diploma course with Anthroposophic Medicine UK (https://www.anthroposophicmedicine.org.uk).